artlevane/conney-blog-posts/Lock in on the Essentials of Your Lockout_Tagout Program.md

 * Wall-Mounted Lockout Stations are fixed to walls and often include shelves, hooks, and slots for organizing lockout devices and accessories.
 * Portable Lockout Kits are compact kits that can be carried to different locations within your facility.
 * Group Lock Boxes are used for group lockout situations, where multiple workers lock out a single device, rather than directly on the energy isolation points themselves.
-This system ensures that equipment cannot be re-energized until every worker has removed their personal lock from the box.<br>
+This system ensures that equipment cannot be re-energized until every worker has removed their personal lock from the box.<br><br>

 ### Pneumatic Lockouts